oliviercrouzet/koha-plugin-searchfromlist/Readme.md

 ### Installation

-1. Download the kpz (Koha Plugin Zip) file from the [releases page](https://github.com/oliviercrouzet/koha-plugin-searchfromlist/releases).

-2. In Koha configuration file (koha-conf.xml):
+1. In Koha configuration file (koha-conf.xml):

 - Check that plugins are enabled